ygweygyigyigyigerig/Mine_Hyprland_dots/README.md

 sudo pacman -S swaync vala meson blueprint-compiler git scdoc sassc gtk4 gtk4-layer-shell dbus glib2 gobject-introspection libgee json-glib libadwaita gvfs granite7
 ```

-# Instalation process (BETA)
+# Instalation process (works only for arch and arch based distros)
 I've made instalation and setup script with help of [Frogprog](https://github.com/FrogProg09).
 I've tested it in vm and on bare metal (my pc).
 Everyting seemed to work fine, but as coding rule says: "if code works on your machine it doesn't mean it have to on somone's other".
-That's why it's marked as beta.

 If everything worked, or didn't work at all, either way please contact me in discord.
 My nick is at [disclaimer](#Disclaimer) section.

 **BE SURE TO GET ALL DEPENDENCIES BEFORE STARTING INSTALLATION**